Closing the financing gap of marine conservation

 - Engagement of businesses in reducing the gap in conservation funding for marine ecosystems.

-- Definition, focus, and specialists for the emerging field of marine conservation finance.
+- Definition of a scope, a speciality, and a terminology for the emerging field of marine conservation finance.

 Thus, with its multidisciplinary approach and team, BlueSeeds is clearly positioned in the experimental and emerging field of marine conservation finance, a field that necessitates collaboration across sectors (multi-lateral organisations, public and resource users, governments, for-profit companies, non-profit organisations, research institutions, and philanthropists) and collaboration across disciplines (conservation planning, marine ecology, social sciences, environmental sciences, environmental economics, business, sustainable development, and impact investing) .
 Although BlueSeeds’ current field of operation is mostly focused on the Mediterranean Sea, its ultimate goal is to transpose the solutions it is developing inside the Mediterranean to other parts of the world.